 Lexington real estate is some of the most expensive in Kentucky, although Lexington house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lexington is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Lexington isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Lexington are a mix of both white- and blue-collar jobs.
 Overall, Lexington is a city of professionals, sales and office workers and service providers.
 There are especially a lot of people living in Lexington who work in office and administrative support (12.56%), sales jobs (11.14%) and management occupations (9.81%).

 Also of interest is that Lexington has more people living here who work in computers and math than 95% of the places in the US.

 In addition, Lexington is a major college town.
 As is often the case in college towns, the many students that live in Lexington have a strong influence on the local culture and music scene.
 In fact, Lexington is one of only a few big cities that are also major college towns.
 This combination of big city status and thousands of college students gives Lexington, on one hand, a sophisticated style, while on the other also providing lots of diversions and entertainment for students.
 In fact, Lexington is one of the biggest "college towns" in America.
 This elevates both the status of the city and the knowledge sector of the local economy, which is sustained by a steady output of new college graduates every spring.